 The IDDE program also includes dry weather testing of outfalls into the stream system.
 In the first permit cycle this was conducted in coordination with the mapping.
 Outfalls that had dry weather flows were reported and investigated.
 Since the first permit cycle, most dry weather flow testing has been done in conjunction with complaints or City staff investigations.

 The City has significantly reduced sanitary sewer overflows within the collection system in the last ten years.
-In Fiscal year 2018-2019 there were 18 reportable sanitary sewer overflows of 1000 gallons or more.
-The total gallons of overflow were 290,747 gallons.
-Total gallons handled was 839, 560,000 this shows that the percent oy gallons total that overflowed equaled 0.035%.
+In Fiscal year 2019-2020 there were 3 reportable sanitary sewer overflows of 1000 gallons or more. .